 Someone has to be first.
-This means generating the motivation to stop making things worse.
-It's important to learn how to interrupt your own negative responses.
-To recognize how your body language, facial expressions, and voice tone impact things.
-Then learning how to inhibit your urges to do the things that you later realize are contributing to the tension in your joint parenting relationship.
+This means generating the motivation to stop making things worse, learning how to interrupt your own negative responses, and learning how to inhibit your urges to do things that you later realize are destructive to the relationship.